TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

 \subsection{Closed-world Evaluation}

 In this subsection, we assess the effectiveness of six defense strategies across six WF attack methods.
 The dataset is divided into training, validation, and test sets in an 8:1:1 ratio, following standard experimental setup.
-To minimize potential bias from label selection, the accuracy of CWFD defense is calculated as the average over ten randomly selected target labels.
-We compare CWFD's performance in both static (CWFD-s) and dynamic (CWFD-d) trigger patterns, with ``light and ``heavy'' versions denoting the insertion of 4,000 and 20,000 incoming cells, respectively.
-Tab.~\ref{tab:close-exp} shows the average defense accuracy on the test set over ten random splits, with green arrows indicating the average reduction in attack accuracy achieved by CWFD compared to other defense methods for a certain attack.
+To minimize potential bias from label selection, the accuracy of TrapFlow defense is calculated as the average over ten randomly selected target labels.
+We compare TrapFlow's performance in both static (TrapFlow-s) and dynamic (TrapFlow-d) trigger patterns, with ``light and ``heavy'' versions denoting the insertion of 4,000 and 20,000 incoming cells, respectively.
+Tab.~\ref{tab:close-exp} shows the average defense accuracy on the test set over ten random splits, with green arrows indicating the average reduction in attack accuracy achieved by TrapFlow compared to other defense methods for a certain attack.